Mar 13, 2020

 Allowing cashmere garments to dry naturally takes a little patience and a safe place to let them sit for long enough to dry.
 The thicker the weave, the longer it may take.
 Heat and light both pose a risk of damage, so you should avoid setting them near any hot surfaces or windows that let in bright light.

 Some clothing made with cashmere can include synthetic blends that can withstand tumble-drying, but this is still a risky undertaking.
-Once wools like cashmere shrink, they can never be restored to their former glory.
+Once wools like cashmere shrink, they can never be restored to their former glory, even if you try methods that unshrink cashmere.
 Even a no-heat setting on a dryer can still stretch or cause the fabric to lose its shape.

 If you need to speed up the drying process for your piece of cashmere clothing, try sandwiching it between two towels.
 You can gently press it between the towels or roll it up and allow the light pressure between the layers to wick away the wet.
 Steaming can help release wrinkles on a dry garment.
 If the care instructions indicate low-heat ironing is suitable, use a pressing cloth and turn your garment inside out to minimize the chance of causing damage.